As you prepare to travel internationally, the guidelines on this page will help to ensure that your devices and data are

 Items listed as required must be completed in order to provide successful access to BGSU accounts, data and applications while you are traveling.
 Items listed as recommended will help to provide extra security to your accounts and data while traveling.

 It is highly recommended that travelers to high risk countries contact Information Technology Services at 419-372-0999 several weeks in advance of their trip to obtain a clean laptop for travel, and that they leave behind all other devices.

 Before Your Trip

 BGSU utilizes Duo Two Factor Authentication to help protect sensitive data.
-You must authenticate using Duo in order to access the BGSU network (Pulse VPN) and the MyBGSU website.
+You must authenticate using Duo in order to access the BGSU VPN/Pulse Secure, the MyBGSU portal, BGSU email, Canvas and more.
 When traveling outside the US, you may be unable to access your BGSU accounts due to restrictions placed on the Duo mobile app or tokens by the United States Government Office of Foreign Asset Control (OFAC).
 Such restrictions are outlined in the Sanctions Program and Country Information list.
 Please review this list prior to your travel.

 ITS has Two Factor Authentication tokens available for loan to use as your primary authentication device when traveling internationally.
 Two Factor tokens eliminate the need to rely on a mobile device while outside of the United States.
 To obtain a loaner token, please contact the ITS Service Desk.

 Does Duo Mobile work in China?
 Read the article.

 Research the country you are traveling to and see if they have sanctions or local laws that affect your BGSU access.

 In order to access the BGSU network while traveling abroad, you will need to connect to the BGSU VPN/Pulse Secure from a university-owned device.
 BGSU VPN provides secure access to applications on the BGSU network, such as Time & Labor (employee timesheet), BGSU network file shares (R drive), PeopleSoft, remote desktop and some licensed software.

 Register your international travel with International Programs & Partnerships.
 Those registering through the International Travel Registry (ITR) have access to the International Travel Services and Insurance Program through the University’s United Health Plan.